Advanced Industrial

 SDI-12 Interface

-Number of Supported Sensors Up to 2 (simultaneously), 3 pins (POWER,DATA,GND) each
+Number of Sensor Ports 5 (simultaneously), 3 pins (POWER,DATA,GND) each

 Sensors Software Support General SDI-12 Commands Implementation (C, M)